Career Management System

 The Career Management System (CMS) is like Google Maps for your Career… only better.

-Google Maps is a Global Positioning System (GPS) that shows you where you are on a map in real time.
-When you have a destination and know where you want to end up, it gives you the best and some alternative routes to get there…so you have options.
-It does this by reading signals from satellites and uses software on your device (Smart Phone) to interpret those signals from a location to a destination.
+I deliberately compare the Career Management System to the Google Maps Global Positioning System (GPS) because it shows you where you are on a map in real time.
+When you have a destination and know where you want to end up, you are given the best ans well as some alternative routes to get ther It gives you options.
+It reads signals from satellites which orbit the earth used by software on your device (Smart Phone) to interpret those signals from your location to a chosen destination.
 But the one thing Google Maps can’t do is tell where that destination is.
 It has no idea of where you want to go.
 You have to tell it.
 Once told, it takes over from there

-The Career Management Systems not only gives to alternative routes to get to a location, but here is what makes it better.
+The Career Management Systems gives to alternative routes to get to a career location.
+But here is what makes it better.
 It helps ‘you’ figure out where your destination… your end point could be.
-In other words, it helps you determine what you next career or job may be.
-There could be one, or two, perhaps even three.
+In other words, it helps you determine what your next career or job may be.
+There could be one, or two, perhaps even three choices.
 Yes, you ‘may’ have options.
 Once you prioritize your career options, the CMS can help you figure out a path to get there.
 Like a GPS, It too uses signals, seven in fact which are listed below.
 Once you receive the signal, you use both your mind and instinct to determine what the preferred career would be.
 Using those same signals, you then head out on your career shift journey but following the predetermined route.

 In a Nutshell, the following is covered: